JahidHasanCO/Fliq.-The-Movie-DB/README.md

 ![GitHub Cards Preview](https://github.com/JahidHasanCO/Fliq.-The-Movie-DB/blob/master/ART/cover%20dark.png)

 # 🔖Fliq. - The Movie DB
+Fliq is a Movie database app.
+This app is integrated with The Movie DB API.
 ## Built With 🛠

 - [Kotlin](https://kotlinlang.org/) - First class and official programming language for Android